coinyon/ethereum-investment/investment_case.de.md

 ...

-## Section 1 -- Warum Kryptowährungen?
+## Teil 1 -- Warum Kryptowährungen?

 ### Crypto is more than just memes